The history of wine and seduction

 According to the research of Australian winemaker and surgeon Dr. Max Lake, the scents of certain wines replicate the smells of human pheromones, those tantric body scents said to excite sexual instinct.
 “The very act of tasting a wine can start a cascade of sensations likely to trigger at least a dribble of happy hormones,” promises Lake.

-Lake maintains that the entire sensory experience of wine, from appearance to lingering finish, is an act of temptation.
+Lake maintains that the entire sensory experience of wine, from appearance to the lingering finish, is an act of temptation.
 But the aroma of a wine is what can tempt a woman or man to thoughts of more sensual acts.
-In other words it’s the scent that makes wine a turn on.
+In other words, it’s the scent that makes wine a turn-on.

 What are the best wines for seduction?

 And it is Champagne and sparkling wines that Lake deems the most likely to turn on a lover.
 There is much to love about Champagne.
 There’s the celebratory “pop” of a cork.
 Don’t forget the giddy sensation of the bubbles.
 And then there’s the fact that Champagne, for most of us, isn’t an everyday drink.
 These things could all contribute to sparkling wine’s power to seduce…But Lake thinks the key is its unique aroma.

 Thanks to the research of serendipitously named Dr. John Amoore, we know that the primary female pheromones are linked to the smells of seafood and soft, ripe cheeses.
 And it just so happens that the delicate aromas of soft cheese, such as Camembert, is an aromatic often associated with Champagnes and other sparkling wines made in the Méthode Champenoise.